 |20/12/1897||West Highland Railway|

-Connection to Callander and Oban Railway at Crianlarich opened, from Crianlarich Junction to Crianlarich Junction [CandO].
+Connection to Callander and Oban Railway at Crianlarich, from Crianlarich Junction to Crianlarich Junction [CandO].

 |01/11/1898||Inverness and Aviemore Direct Railway (Highland Railway)|